 Pursuing the online Master of Professional Studies in Information Sciences (MPS in IS) gives you flexibility combined with a highly relevant course curriculum that incorporates real-world business issues and simulations.
 The program takes a multidimensional perspective on cyber-domains that is defined by using a socio-technical approach to generate solutions to complex problems.

 Penn State's College of Information Sciences and Technology (IST) is a leader among information schools, and the faculty are a diverse group of thought leaders from numerous fields, including computer science, engineering, psychology, chemistry, artificial intelligence, and more.

 The MPS in IS program consists of foundational courses combined with courses specific to cybersecurity and information assurance.
 The MPS in IS — cybersecurity and information assurance — focuses on information analysis, cybersecurity, and information science training.
 Penn State is recognized by the National Security Agency and the Department of Homeland Security as a Center of Academic Excellence (CAE) in Information Assurance and Cyber Defense.

 Who Should Apply?

-With the growing national focus on information assurance and cyber security, the degree is an excellent choice if you are interested in exploring in depth the nature of information and networks and recognizing the multiple internal and external threats posed to cyberspace.
+With the growing national focus on information assurance and cybersecurity, the degree is an excellent choice if you are interested in exploring in depth the nature of information and networks and recognizing the multiple internal and external threats posed to cyberspace.

-Earn a Certificate in Information Systems Security
+Earn a Certificate in Information Systems Cybersecurity